Home » National Day for Truth and Reconciliation Resources

 Reflection and Action

 We recognize that reconciliation is a continuous process, and we are committed to playing an active role.
-Truth and Reconciliation Day is an important moment for us all to reflect on our shared history and contribute to a future built on respect, understanding, and partnership with Indigenous communities.
+The National Day for Truth and Reconciliation is an important moment for us all to reflect on our shared history and contribute to a future built on respect, understanding, and partnership with Indigenous communities.

 We invite all staff to participate in an interactive reflection activity to focus your attention on acts of reconciliation.